bhubie/talks/making-impossible-states-impossible/slides/slides.md

 layout: center
 ---

-# What I am looking for is a way to decribe a type as being one of a set number of things while not leaking the the data of the type to the others.
+# What I am looking for is a way to describe a type as being one of a set number of things while not leaking the the data of the type to the others.

-## A way to describe a type as "this, or that, or this other thing"
+## A way to define a type as "this, or that, or this other thing"

 ---
 layout: section